2017 NFL Mock Draft

 The NFL is a copycat league, and after rule changes made for safety reasons tilted the game considerably in favor of passing attacks, the notion of a running back going in the top five went from commonplace (e.g. three of the first five players selected in the 2005 draft were running backs) to being a rarity.

 But then last year the Cowboys drafted Zeke Elliott at #4 overall, and he went on to lead the league in rushing this past season.
-And, while the Jaguars could go with someone like Alabama DL Jonathan Allen, the chance to add a truly special running back like Fournette could prove too tempting to pass up.
+And while the Jaguars could add another blue chip defensive back or an edge rusher here, Fournette is a truly special player who had a remarkable career at Louisiana State, and he has the potential to instantly improve Jacksonville's offense in a major way.

 6. New York Jets - Dalvin Cook, RB, Florida St. (5'11" 205) *